gvdb/crowns/README.md

     + __King or Queen:__ The raiding player steals and scores it, adding it to their House
     + __Jack:__ The raiding player has fallen into a trap.
 The Jack is discarded and the defending player can choose to discard any pair of Troop cards from one of the raiding player's rally points
     + __No Cards:__ If there are no cards on the Throne the raid ends

-### Encountering and Passing Troops
-* If there are Troops protecting the Stronghold or Throne the raiding player must be able to pass them
-* If the rallied Troops are face down i.e. they haven't been "scouted" yet, when the raiding player encounters them the defending player turns them face up
-* To pass the opponent's Troops the raiding player may only use Troops in the same “lane” i.e. Troops in the raiding player's Throne can only counter Troops in the defending player's Stronghold, and vice-versa for countering Troops in the defending player's Throne
-* Troops used during a Raid must be turned face up
-* Troops are encountered starting with the outermost rallied Troops in the defending player's Realm for the target being raided
-* To pass encountered Troops the raiding player must satisfy two base requirements, and one conditional requirement:
-    + __Base Requirement 1:__ The Troops chosen to attack with, by the raiding player, must have a card that matches the __suit__ of one card in the defending Troops
-    + __Base Requirement 2:__ The __strength__ of the raiding Troops must match the face value of the defending Troops.
-The raiding Troops' strength is a summation of its face values and any cards the raiding player chooses to “spend” from their Stronghold to boost its strength.
-Spending cards in this way is referred to as *reinforcement*
-        - Each card spent is worth 1 strength point regardless of its face value.
-Cards used for reinforcement are placed face down on the Troops they are being applied to.
-At the end of the Raid any cards used for reinforcement are discarded
-    + __Conditional Requirement:__ If any of the rally points have a Jack on it the raiding player must pay one additional card to pass it (i.e. “pay the Jack's Toll”), regardless of strength values.
-However, the strength requirement must still be satisfied.
-If there are two Jacks on a single rally point the raiding player must pay a card for each Jack.
-Cards spent on the Jack's Toll are placed beside the Jack whose toll is being paid.
-Cards used to pay a toll are discarded once a Raid ends
-* Once a raiding player's Troop has been used for a Raid they can't be used again in the same Raid
-* The defending player can't reinforce Troops while being raided
-* A Raid ends when the raiding player encounters Troops they can't pass or they pass all the defending Troops and access the target.
-The raiding player may also choose to end the raid at any time i.e. even if they pass all the Troops they may choose to not access the target

 ## Ending the Game
 * To end the game a player must score or steal 5 points worth of Kings and Queens